overcq/oux/README.md

 Product support continues for the latest git release.

-## 9.
+## 9. Installation and update

 Fetching for first use can be done with a command, for example `git clone git@github.com:overcq/oux.git`.
 To build the project, it is required to have the “man” documentation installed in the operating system.

-The user should make regular updates, e.g. with a command `git pull`.
+The user should make regular updates, e.g. with a command `git pull && make`, then as “root”: `make install`.
-Before using this command can be executed `make clean`, to remove any remaining intermediate files that depend on source files that have been removed in the new product version.

-Security updates can be installed after updating the product by executing the commands `make; su; make install`.
 Then follow the appropriate update and installation instructions for the products that depend on the current one.
+Before using this commands can be executed `make clean`, to remove any remaining intermediate files that depend on source files that have been removed in the new product version.

-To completely remove the product from the user's device, execute, for example, the commands `su; make uninstall; rm -fr oux`.
+To completely remove the product from the user's device, execute, for example, as “root”: `make uninstall`, then as the user: `rm -fr oux`.

 # Other Licenses